A great source for chords and lyrics of zillions of songs of all genres.

 3If your product or service is too far removed from our stuff (risque in any way) we'll pass.
 French sausages for example, or Fibre glass body stockings!
 Our email for the links is reply at seanbradysinger dot com.

-However, if I sang that kind of song throughout a gig it would make everyone depressed, so on the lively side, I think a good old Hank Williams number like 'I Saw The Light' is a really uplifting and spikey number to belt out.
+However, if I sang that tempo of song throughout a gig, it would make a lot of people depressed, so on the lively side, I think a good old Hank Williams number like 'I Saw The Light' or 'Jambalaya' are really uplifting and spikey numbers to belt out.

 A standard gig and the most common format is two hours with a 15 minute break included.
 I also do bookings with 3 x 45 minute sets within a 3 hour window.
 There is a difference in the fee.